slikts/radioslider/README.md

 to follow the best development practices.
 The plugin can be applied to labeled radio inputs without requiring special changes to the document structure and with minimal configuration.
-The plugin preserves keyboard accessibility for the form inputs but doesn't duplicate default browser functions to make the enhanced inputs work. radioSlider also uses prototypal inheritance to make the plugin code cleaner and slightly more efficient.
+The plugin preserves keyboard accessibility for the form inputs without duplicating default browser functions. radioSlider also uses prototypal inheritance to make the plugin code cleaner and slightly more efficient.

 The idea for the plugin came from reading [Invention: Multiple-Choice “Windowed Slider” UI](http://www.chrisnorstrom.com/2012/11/invention-multiple-choice-windowed-slider-ui/) by UI designer Chris Norström.